 Compassionate & Bereavement Leave

-Two consecutive days paid leave for death of a spouse, ascendant, descendant, sibling or person who, declared in his or her labour booklet, lives under his or her economic dependence.
+Two consecutive days paid leave for death of a spouse, ascendant, descendant, sibling or a person who lives under the employee’s economic dependence (and is declared in his or her labor booklet).

 Maternity & Parental Leave

 All female employees are eligible for maternity benefits.
-The maternity benefit is subsidised by the INSS to the employee for a period of 120 days.
-This period may commence up to 28 days before the due birth date.
-The employer is responsible to pay this benefit, they can then deduct the relevant amount from the social security contributions due to the INSS.
+The maternity benefit is subsidised by the INSS to the employee for 120 days.
+This period may commence up to 28 days before the expected birth date.
+The employer is responsible for paying this benefit.
+They can then deduct the relevant amount from the social security contributions due to the INSS.

-Male employees are entitled to 5 days of paid paternity leave.
+Male employees in Brazil are entitled to five consecutive days of paid paternity leave.

-Under certain circumstances the maternity leave may be extended to 180 days and the paternity leave to 20 days, provided some requirements established by the government program are observed.
+Under certain circumstances, the maternity leave may be extended to 180 days.
+Paternity leave can be extended up to 20 days.
+In these cases, the requirements established by the government program must be observed.

-Parents adopting are also entitled to the same 120 days for female employees and five days for male employees.
+Adoptive parents are also entitled to the same 120 days for female employees and five consecutive days for male employees.

 Benefits to the Employee in Brazil

-The social security authority provides the following insurances to workers who have contributed to the system, individual allowances will depend on the number of contributions made and, on the amounts, involved in each contribution.
-The main insurances provided by the social security authority are: 1) retirement allowance; 2) accident/illness allowance; 3) disability allowance; and 4) maternity allowance.
+The social security authority in Brazil provides different types of insurance programs to workers who have contributed to the system.
+Individual allowances are often dependent on the number of contributions made and on the amounts involved in each contribution.
+The main insurances provided by the Social Security Authority are: 1) retirement allowance; 2) accident and illness allowance; 3) disability allowance and 4) maternity allowance.

-Typically, employees in senior roles are offered supplementary benefit packages, which typically may include:
+Typically, employees in senior roles are offered supplementary benefit packages.
+These may include:

-To work in Brazil, a foreign national will require a work visa.
-Applications are to be made to the Brazilian Ministry of Labour and Employment (MTE).
+To work in Brazil, a foreign national will be required to obtain a work visa.
+Applications are to be made to the Brazilian Ministry of Labor and Employment (MTE).

-- Temporary visa for employment contract.
-For foreign nationals who will work as an employee of a Brazilian company.
-It is valid for up to two years and may be extendable once for the same period or, under certain qualifying terms, may be converted into a permanent visa.
-The employer must submit a copy of the employment contract to the MTE and provide evidence that the employee has sufficient qualifications and experience to occupy the position.
+- Temporary visa for employment contract: This is for foreign nationals who will work as an employee of a Brazilian company.
+It is valid for up to two years and may be extendable once for the same period. under certain qualifying terms, it may be converted into a permanent visa.
+The employer must submit a copy of the employment contract to the MTE and provide evidence the employee has sufficient qualifications and experience to occupy the position.

-- Permanent visa to represent a Brazilian company.
-For foreign nationals who will act as a director, manager or a managing administrator of a Brazilian company.
-This visa is either limited to the period in which the foreign national will hold the appointment, or if that period is indefinite the visa is limited initially to a period of five years.
-This visa also requires foreign investment of at least BRL600,000 into the company.
+- Permanent visa to represent a Brazilian company: This is for foreign nationals who will act as a director, manager or a managing administrator of a Brazilian company.
+This visa is either limited to the period in which the foreign national will hold the appointment.
+If that period is deemed indefinite, the visa is limited initially to a period of five years.
+This visa also requires a foreign investment of at least BRL600,000 into the company.

-- Temporary visa for technical and specialized services.
-For foreign nationals who will work as technicians or provide other specialized services in the name of the foreign company.
-Such visas can be valid for 30 days, 60 days, or one year.
-For the visa application the company must provide the MTE with, amongst other documentation, evidence of relevant profession experience (minimum three years).
+- Temporary visa for technical and specialized services: This is for foreign nationals who will work as technicians or provide other specialized services in the name of the foreign company.
+Such visas can be valid for 30 days, 60 days or one year.
+For the visa application the company must provide the MTE with, along with other documentation, evidence of at least three years of relevant professional experience.

-The MTE usually requires between 30 and 45 days to analyze the documentation and information before confirming approval or otherwise.
+The MTE usually requires between 30 and 45 days to process the documentation and information before confirming success or failure of the application.

-The Brazilian Labour Code institutes a ‘two-thirds rule’.
-This requires that a company must hire two Brazilian employees for each foreign employee they may hire.
-This requirement is also in reflected in relation to the ratio in the company payroll i.e., two-thirds of the payroll must be absorbed by Brazilian employees).
+The Brazilian Labor Code institutes a ‘two-thirds rule.’
+This rule requires that a Brazilian employer company must hire two Brazilian employees for each foreign employee they may hire.
+This requirement is also reflected in relation to the ratio in the company payroll.
+Thi means two-thirds of the payroll must be absorbed by Brazilian employees.